nubenetes/awesome-kubernetes/docs/cheatsheets.md

 * [medium: Awesome Kubernetes Command-Line Hacks](https://medium.com/better-programming/awesome-kubernetes-command-line-hacks-8bd3604e394f) Tips for you to kubectl like a pro
 * [akhilsharma.work: kubectl Get Resource - Short Names](https://akhilsharma.work/kubectl-get-resource-short-names/)
 * [blog.mimacom.com: Kubernetes Cheat Sheet](https://blog.mimacom.com/kubernetes-cheat-sheet/)
+* [github: K8s in 30 mins 🌟](https://github.com/r0hi7/k8s-In-30Mins) This is not a comprehensive guide to learn Kubernetes from scratch, rather this is just a small guide/cheat sheet to quickly setup and run applications with Kubernetes and deploy a very simple application on single workload VM.
+This repo can be served as quick learning manual to understand Kubernetes.

 ## Docker Cheat Sheets
 - [dockerlux.github.io: Docker Cheat Sheet](http://dockerlux.github.io/pdfcheat-sheet-v2.pdf)